davidn-works/threat-hunting-scenario-data/README.md

 **Reason for Hunt:**  Unusual System Behavior & Cybersecurity News

-*   **Unusual System Behavior:**  The Security Operations Center (SOC) received an alert from the SIEM regarding an unusual spike in failed login attempts for a single user account, "jsmith," followed by a successful login from an unusual geographic location (outside the company's normal operating areas).
+* The Security Operations Center (SOC) received an alert from the SIEM regarding an unusual spike in failed login attempts for a single user account, "jsmith," followed by a successful login from an unusual geographic location (outside the company's normal operating areas).
 This alone might be a false positive (e.g., user on vacation), but it warrants further investigation.
-* **Cybersecurity News:** A recent report detailed a new phishing campaign targeting employees with fake "HR Policy Updates," that use highly obfuscated PowerShell scripts.
+* A recent report detailed a new phishing campaign targeting employees with fake "HR Policy Updates," that use highly obfuscated PowerShell scripts.
 The security team needs to evaluate.

 **Hypothesis:**  An attacker successfully phished "jsmith," stole their credentials, used them to log in, deployed a script to extract sensitive data, and then exfiltrated that data via a legitimate cloud service (OneDrive) to blend in with normal traffic.